pestler/pestler/README.md

 I'm always open to connecting with fellow developers, discussing new technologies, or exploring potential collaborations.
 Feel free to reach out through any of the contact methods above!

 ## 🎓 Learning & Certifications

-Here you can list your educational background, courses completed, and any certifications you've obtained.

 *   [ANGULAR 2025Q3](https://app.rs.school/certificate/xioeoxg7)
 *   [NODEJS 2025 Q2 (NODEJS)](https://app.rs.school/certificate/bhms8qfp)